My first graduate offer since graduating! But I rejected it…

 Operational Research….definitely was not for me

 What I did think at this point, like anyone else would was, ‘would I have been better of accepting the other job opportunity as an Accounts Trainee?’.
-My answer was, No. At this point I realized that following my gut whilst having no regrets was how I planned to evaluate similar opportunities in the future.
+My answer was, No. At this point I realised that following my gut whilst having no regrets was how I planned to evaluate similar opportunities in the future.

-Which leads me to my job….at PwC!
+Which leads me to my job….at a big four accountancy firm – Company 4!